jkutner/web-tty-buildpack/README.md

 $ pack build -b jkutner/web-tty -e WEB_TTY_CMD=python myapp
 ```

 If the terminal session is not your primary web process, you can override the port it uses by setting `WEB_TTY_PORT` at run-time.
 By defaul it will use `PORT` or `3000`.
+Then have you primary web process run the `wetty.sh` script in the background, and your primary HTTP server and proxy to your `WEB_TTY_PORT` port.

 ## How it works